splunk/rwi_executive_dashboard/RUNBOOK.md

 * Enable Webhook event subscriptions
 * Activate Zoom App

-## Configure Remote Workforce Dashboards
+## Configure Remote Work Executive Dashboard
 * Configure the indexes macros to allow the Dashboards to work as per your environment.

 | Category | Macro | Definition |